shanive/aione/README.txt

 vehicle, because later on he might need to traverse a flooded edge.

 We also wanted to choose an admissible heuristic so for A* and RTA* based agents.
-One way to make sure an heuristic function is admissible is to lower constraints.
+One way to make sure a heuristic function is admissible is to lower constraints.
 So we ignored the constraint that we might not have an compatible vehicle when reaching a certain vertex.